sky-haihai/4020A3-IR/readme.txt

 # Usage

-run build.py to build the inverted index after the index is built, run search.py to search for topics
+1. Run build.py to build the inverted index, the inverted index file is save to 'output\indexer'.
+2. After the index is built, run search.py to search for topics, the querying result is save to 'output\result.txt'.

 # Dependencies